Safeguarding Policy

 3. This Safeguarding Policy is based on the safeguarding laws of England, Wales, and Scotland, including related guidance issued by the UK Government and relevant governmental departments, agencies, and public bodies.
 If this Policy is at any time inconsistent with this body of law, DiveInclusivewill act to meet the requirements of up-to-date safeguarding laws in priority to the requirements set out in this Policy.

-4. DiveInclusivehas implemented this Safeguarding Policy in order to meet its obligations as an organisation working with children.
+5. DiveInclusive has implemented this Safeguarding Policy in order to meet its obligations as an organisation working with children.
+This includes a commitment to adhere to any regulatory guidance provided by the Charity Commission and PADI.

-5. Any questions in relation to this Policy should be referred to Designated Safeguarding Leadin the first instance, by emailing enquiries@diveinclusive.com.
+6. Any questions in relation to this Policy should be referred to Designated Safeguarding Lead (DSL) in the first instance, by emailing admin@diveinclusive.com.

 Scope of this Safeguarding Policy